openkfw/open-geodata-model/docs/index.md

 comments: true
 ---

-# The KfW Geodata Model
+# The KfW Geodata Model: KfW’s Project Location Data Collection and Management Approach

 In this Section we explain the FC Geodata Model according to which project location data should be collected as well as technical requirements for the data collection.
 The goal is to inform KfW staff, Project Executing Agencies (PEAs), consultants, and other external stakeholders responsible for data collection as to the types of location data to be collected and in what form.

-Our FC Geodata Model is based on the International Aid Transparency Initiative (IATI) standard.
+Our FC Geodata Model is mostly based on the International Aid Transparency Initiative (IATI) standard.
 The IATI Standard is used by international development organizations and allows harmonization of FC project location data across heterogenous projects.
 The data to be collected are subject to minimum requirements in the form of mandatory fields, and there are optional fields flexibly usable for collecting site-specific information.

 Furthermore, projects are able to store single location points (e.g., the location of one power plant site) or a larger number of project sites and features (e.g., 300 locations of buildings in different sectors within the framework of a decentralization project).
 In addition, project sites with larger areas and more complex geometries (e.g., polygons of forest protection areas) are supported as well.